elvis-epx/pictdiff/README.md

 ![Original image](https://raw.githubusercontent.com/elvis-epx/pictdiff/master/img/diffinv.png)

-There is a Python reference implementation;
+There is a Python reference implementation.
-and the Rust implementation that runs 40x faster.
+The Rust implementation runs 100x faster, and the Go version runs 60x faster (I accept optimization suggestions).

 How to use the Python version: